-I actually discovered this hand lotion recently at a fancy garden center.
+I actually discovered this hand lotion last year at a fancy garden center.
 It’s wonderful!
 Not greasy, or heavy.
-The fig fragrance is a personal favorite, but there are others too.
 (Paraben-free.)
+Available in Rose or Lavender fragrance.
 I also really like the packaging with a flip-top on the cap.

 2. Living Forever Chic

 Tish Jett’s latest book on French lifestyle, Living Forever Chic: Frenchwomen’s Timeless Secrets For Everyday Elegance, Gracious Entertaining, And Enduring Allure is a fabulous addition to any France-lover’s bookshelf.
 She covers style and beauty, of course, but also entertaining, decor, manners, customs, and l’art de vivre.
 (Read my full review here.)

 3. French Press

 Coffee lovers will attest it’s one of the best ways to brew an aromatic and delicious cup of coffee, and this one with copper accents will look wonderful on the breakfast table.

 4. French Bee Glassware

 The bee has been an important French symbol for centuries.
 Since the Merovingian Dynasty, it’s been a sign of royalty, and is also said to represent immortality.
 These French bee glasses are lovely and durable.
 Available in several sizes, and with matching pitcher and carafe.